PetterKraabol/Submote/README.md

 #Submote
 ##Chrome Extension
-If you are looking for the Submote extension for Google Chrome, [click here](https://chrome.google.com/webstore/detail/submote/neenedpcihpgfmgohilhfidaknihiofk)
+If you are looking for the Chrome extension, [click here](https://chrome.google.com/webstore/detail/submote/neenedpcihpgfmgohilhfidaknihiofk)

 ###Description
 Submote will let you use any subscriber emote on Twitch.